absurdhero/play-pure-maven-plugin/README.rst

   cd play-pure-maven-plugin
   mvn install -DskipTests=true

-Note: tests are skipped, for the first execution, becuase they depend on the plugin itself.
+Note: tests are skipped for the first execution because they depend on the plugin itself.

 Plugin Mojos
 ------------